rushil-ambati/track-driver-ai/docs/docs.md

 Vision sensors primarily pertain to cameras.
 This can range from just one singular camera (known as monocular vision) up to an array of cameras placed strategically around the car.

-Vision systems are currently most useful in ADAS since they can be mass produced.
-An example of a company that uses this approach is Tesla with their Autopilot line.
+Vision systems are currently most useful in ADAS since they can be mass-produced.
+An example of a company that uses this approach is Tesla with Autopilot.

 A binocular setup is comparable to how humans solve the driving task.